EADS won't chase growth at any cost, strategy chief says

-PARIS Airbus parent EADS EAD.PA will not chase growth at any cost and will avoid investing in areas where growth looks shaky or inaccessible, the company's strategy chief said on Thursday.
+PARIS Dec 12 Airbus parent EADS will not chase growth at any cost and will avoid investing in areas where growth looks shaky or inaccessible, the company's strategy chief said on Thursday.

 The company, which is in the process of selling its Test and Services monitoring business, will also carry out "active portfolio management" in coming months, he reiterated.